scottdillon1/Virtual_SCP_Academy/Workflow/Part 1 - Set Up Workflow on SAP Cloud Platform.md

 ![SCPWebIDEBuild](Part2Images/incidentpreyamleditor.png)

-Now we will make 4 changes to this file:
+Now we will make 4 changes to this file.
+Click on the code editor (at the botton of the screen) :
 - Line 1 Change the ID
 - Line 5 Change the name
 - Line 9 Replace **gs** with your user ID (P00XXXX) similar to the image below.